stackai/stackai-helm/terraform/README.md

    >>> acr_password = "password"

    >>> Change the ACR credentials to your own and save and exit
-   >>> How to get them? go here Stackai/repository permissions/token
+   >>> How to get them?
+Send an email to [enterprise@stack-ai.com](mailto:enterprise@stack-ai.com?subject=ACR%20Credentials%20Request&body=Hello%20team%2C%0A%0AI%20would%20like%20to%20request%20access%20to%20the%20ACR%20credentials.%0A%0AThank%20you.)
-   >>> click on the token and generate new ones and copy the username and password

    terraform init
    terraform plan